 This is a high importance of safe driving during this crucial period where many areas of the country are hitting their peak of coronavirus patients.
 According to the Global Alliance for NGO for road safety: “Hospitals and emergency services cannot manage road crash victims as they struggle to cope with the pandemic and governments are working hard to contain the virus.”

 This means that if you must get into your car, put your phone down and focus on the road.
 And more importantly, do not get behind the wheel if you have been drinking.
-According to an auto accident attorney it is incredibly important to be vigilant while driving and to try your best to avoid traffic accidents and injuries if you have to take your car out.
-Contact a personal injury lawyer if you have unfortunately been injured in a car accident.
+It is incredibly important to be vigilant while driving and to try your best to avoid traffic accidents and injuries if you have to take your car out.

 The article also pointed out that the National Highway Traffic Safety Administration(“NHTSA”) has cancelled many of their annual traffic safety programs due to the coronavirus including Heat Stroke Awareness, Click It or Ticket, and Distracted Driving campaigns.
 They are also postponing National Distracted Driving Awareness month from April to another month later this year.
 Regardless, I think it is critical that we all take extra precautions when we go out for a drive so that we can help soften the load for our first responders, emergency workers, doctors and nurses.
-They need our help more than ever and that starts by staying home or, at the very least, being careful behind the wheel, but if you do happen to get injured, then don’t hesitate to call a personal injury lawyer.
+They need our help more than ever and that starts by staying home or, at the very least, being careful behind the wheel.

 If you or a loved one has been seriously injured in a Chicago car crash or Chicago truck accident, then call Chicago accident lawyer, Aaron J. Bryant, for a free legal consultation at 312-614-1076.